wigy/chronicles_of_grunt/README.md

 * Show *Not Yet Done* section from `README.md` with `todo`.
 * Pre-defined libraries can now have 'needs' attributes, which inserts listed libs before itself to the resolved file list.
 * Simplified handling for external, where list like ['jquery', 'bootstrap', 'jasmine'] will automatically added to correct categories.
+* A task to find every file that does not belong to any recognized category in the repository.

 ### Not Yet Done

-* A task to find every file that does not belong to any recognized category in the repository.
-    - Add cofiguration variable `ignore` to silence complaining.
-    - Make it part of `release` using 'die'-argument just like in `todo`.
+* New dist-file resolver to build file specs with correct source and destination (use with files- and dist-task).

 ## Future Ideas

+* Reorganize testing code so that we use new strucutre for testing: {unit: {data: 'test/data/**', lib: 'jasmine', css: 'jasmine'}}.
+    - Add new file category for test data.
+    - Update library parsing to use this structure.
 * Check for tabs in `verify`.
 * Documentation support for Angular.
 * Test for `docs` task.